 Step 1: Do Your Research

 Before you even start reaching out to photographers, spend some time researching wedding photographers and noticing what styles you are drawn to.
 Photographers are practicing a form of creative art, which means their editing styles often vary dramatically.
-Do you prefer darker, moodier images with lots of shadow and contrast?
-Do you prefer a light and airy style that resembles more of a film style of photography?
+Do you prefer darker, moodier images with significant shadow and contrast?
+Do you prefer a light and airy style that resembles film photography?
 Do you like black and white editorial-style images?
 Do you prefer a more true-to-life colorful style?

 Once you choose what style of editing you prefer most, you’ll also have to think about the style of posing that you enjoy as well.
 Does the photographer have a more candid, happy portfolio?
 Do they tend to show quieter, more intimate moments in the majority of their work?
 Or do they have a more traditional smile-at-the-camera style?
 Are they a true documentary photographer?
-Do they photograph more outdoorsy work or do they prefer to work in a more industrial cityscape setting?
-Pay attention to the overall vibe of their website, as this is a great indicator of the type of images they are most drawn to and most likely to produce while working with you.
+Pay attention to the overall aesthetic and mood of their website, as this is a great indicator of the type of images they are most drawn to and most likely to produce while working with you.

 If you’ve just read through this section and feel more confused than when you started that’s okay too.
 This guide by Style Me Pretty is also a great resource (and if you’re wondering, my style is a mix of the Emotion-Driven and Photojournalistic categories paired with a lighter editing style).
 Still not sure what you like or don’t like?
 Skip to the next few steps and when you start reaching out to potential photographers, ask questions like:

 - How would you describe your editing style?